gbotev1/cgmfpim/README.md

 The following steps should help you set up your environment:

-### Install Git-LFS
+### 1. Install Git-LFS

-This repository uses [Git Large File Storage](https://git-lfs.github.com), which should be downloaded, installed, and set-up for your user account before cloning our repository.
+This repository uses [Git Large File Storage](https://git-lfs.github.com), which should be downloaded, installed, and set up for your user account before cloning our repository.

-### Install Long Range Zip

-This repository uses [lrzip](https://github.com/ckolivas/lrzip) to compress data archives for Git-LFS.
-This utility can be compiled from source, installed via [Homebrew](https://formulae.brew.sh/formula/lrzip), or even using a pre-built package on Linux.

-### Clone Repo
+### 2. Clone repository

 ```sh
 git clone https://github.com/gbotev1/cgmfpim.git
 ```

-### Install Requirements
+### 3. Install requirements

 Our code is tested using Python 3.8.
 The provided [`requirements.txt`](requirements.txt) file delineates all requirements necessary to run any script in this repository.
 If you only plan on using our pre-computed archives, not all of these packages are necessary.
 Some scripts may necessitate the use of a GPU for which we require that an appropriate version of CUDA is installed.
 You should also make sure to install the [FAISS Library](https://github.com/facebookresearch/faiss) on your machine.
 We used the pre-compiled linux version from Anaconda with CUDA Toolkit 10.2 to enable GPU support.
 ```sh
 pip3 install -r requirements.txt
 ```

-### Inflate Archives
+### 4. Inflate archives

-The following bash script is provided for convenience to easily extract the [`data.tsv`](data/11-25-20_21-1500.tsv.tar.bz2) file of scraped captions from [Imgflip](https://imgflip.com), the `meme_templates` directory of meme image templates into the `data` directory, and our custom [Google's Conceptual Captions (GCC) dataset](https://ai.google.com/research/ConceptualCaptions/download).
-Once extracted, the GCC dataset file [`gcc_full.tsv`](data/gcc_full.tsv.tar.bz2) we provide is nothing but a concatenation of the train and validation files available for download from the official linked dataset page after running each of the captions through [NLTK's Penn Treebank detokenizer](https://www.nltk.org/_modules/nltk/tokenize/treebank.html#TreebankWordDetokenizer).
-For the curious, this logic is defined in [`prepare_gcc.py`](prepare_gcc.py).
+The following sh script is provided for convenience to easily extract the [`data.tsv`](data/11-25-20_21-1500.tsv.tar.gz) file of scraped captions from [Imgflip](https://imgflip.com), the `meme_templates` directory of meme image templates into the `data` directory, and our custom [Google's Conceptual Captions (GCC) dataset](https://ai.google.com/research/ConceptualCaptions/download).
+Once extracted, the GCC dataset file [`gcc_full.tsv`](data/gcc_full.tsv.tar.gz) we provide is nothing but a concatenation of the train and validation files available for download from the official linked dataset page after running each of the captions through [NLTK's Penn Treebank detokenizer](https://www.nltk.org/_modules/nltk/tokenize/treebank.html#TreebankWordDetokenizer).
+For those curious, this logic is defined in [`prepare_gcc.py`](prepare_gcc.py).
 ```sh
 sh inflate_archives.sh
 ```

-### Download GCC Embeddings
+### 5. Download GCC embeddings
 Along with the scripts that we used to generate these embeddings, we also provide a ready-to-use download of 2,841,059 2,048-dimensional embeddings for every image we could access from the [Google's Conceptual Captions (GCC) dataset](https://ai.google.com/research/ConceptualCaptions/download) training and validation splits.
 These embeddings were obtained from the output of the `avgpool` layer from the pre-trained [Wide ResNet-101-2](https://pytorch.org/docs/stable/torchvision/models.html#wide-resnet) on the ImageNet dataset.

 <!-- CONTRIBUTING -->